Traffic Calming Program 2024

 Old Yale Road heading West After Marshall.
 These road is used by many as a racetrack.
 It is the East entrance to Abby.
 Motorist love to go as fast as possible, then many turn up Sumas Mountain, still, apparently, trying to go as fast as possible.
 Hear the engines roar for quite a time.
 Sons of rich folk, with their gifted cars from Daddy!!

-Davey asked 3 months ago
+Dave King asked 7 months ago

 Good morning Davey,